Emage Vision, Spark Systems, Xjera Labs win start-up awards

-For their efforts, Emage Vision, whose machines can replace human inspection; Spark Systems, a low-latency forex trading platform; and Xjera Labs, a video analytics start-up, won the Emerging Enterprise Award on Thursday (Oct 3).
+For their efforts, Emage Vision, whose machines can replace human inspection; Spark Systems, a low-latency forex trading platform; and Xjera Labs, a video analytics start-up, won the Emerging Enterprise Award yesterday.

 The trio received prizes worth about $315,000 each, comprising consultancy services, business debit card credits, travel packages and a $200,000 interest-free business overdraft facility from OCBC Bank.